FINANCIAL AID VERIFICATION POLICY

 What happens if the school suspects fraud?

-Most errors are treated as a misunderstanding and are simply corrected on the FAFSA or with a verification document submitted to resolve the error.
-However, per federal regulation, individuals who are suspected of purposely providing false or misleading information to obtain federal financial aid funds will be reported to U.S. Department of Education, Office of Inspector General for review.
+Most errors identified in the verification process are understood to be mistakes or misunderstandings and are simply corrected on the FAFSA or with a verification document submitted to resolve the error.
+However, per federal regulation, individuals who are suspected of engaging in fraud (that is, purposefully providing false or misleading information) or other criminal misconduct in connection with an application for federal financial aid will be reported by appropriate means, such as via a written letter, to the U.S. Department of Education, Office of Inspector General for review.
+Examples of types of information that may result in such a report include: false claims of independent student status; false claims of U.S. citizenship; use of false identities; forgery of signatures or certifications; or false statements of income.

 What do I do if I need help?